NickLowery/StoryCircles/README.md

 - You can also use your turn to end a sentence with a period, question mark, or exclamation mark.
 - You can put a comma between the previous word and your word.
-- You can hyphenate another word onto the previous word.
+- You can hyphenate another word onto the previous word, and this is the only way hyphenated words can be formed.
 - No punctuation is allowed in this version, except for the marks mentioned above, and apostrophes.
 - On your turn, if the previous sentence has ended, you can propose a paragraph